formtools/core/README.md

 - check out the release sections for earlier, stable releases.

-### Where we're at (June, 2017)
+### Where we're at (Sept, 2017)

 Earlier this year I returned to work on Form Tools after a long (4 year!) break.
 There have been a lot of changes made to PHP and the various code dependencies that Form Tools relies on.
 The goal for the 3.0.0 rewrite is:

 - *Run on PHP 7*.
 - Upgrade Smarty (necessary for PHP 7 compatibility)
 - Convert the codebase to object oriented.
 - move database interaction to use *PDO*.
 - include Composer (just the basics right now, but all modules, themes etc. may end up as composer components... not sure yet)

 ### PHP version compatibility